GetDKAN/dkan/docs/apis/datastore-api.rst

 Datastore API
 =============

 DKAN offers a Datastore API as a custom endpoint for the Drupal Services module.

+To import and otherwise control individual resources in the Datastore, use the datastore functions in the :ref:`Dataset REST API <datastore-rest-examples>`.

 This API is designed to be as compatible as possible with the `CKAN Datastore API <http://ckan.readthedocs.org/en/latest/maintaining/datastore.html>`_.